 I have to admit, Grant Jeffrey's book "Armageddon Appointment with Destiny" was rather compelling.
 It pretty much had me sucked into believing the Lord would come around the turn of the century.
 I told quite a few people that I believed Jesus would come around that time but I also told one or two and myself that if it did not happen around the turn of the century it would probably occur about 30 years later.
-I knew there was a huge chance that any timing should be from the time of Jesus' ministry on earth and not from His birth but almost 20 years ago I did not want to believe the second coming of Jesus would be that far off in the future.
+I knew there was a huge chance that any timing should be from the time of Jesus' ministry on earth and not from His birth.
+However, almost 20 years ago I did not want to believe the second coming of Jesus would be that far off in the future.
 Oh well...It is.

 These are still three of the biggest names in Bible Prophecy (Jeffrey died in 2012).
 There are other very well known prophecy teachers who have never projected any dates for the second coming of Jesus Christ but they all say the time is short.
 There are of course less well known names but there is not much point in getting into all that here.
 Each individual's teaching would have to be examined on their own merits and failings.
 Those who tell people to sell what they have and to wait on some mountain top at a specific time are cult leaders.
 Certain cults have claimed a Gnostic interpretation of scripture or claimed a direct revelation from God.
 These are indeed false teachers and false prophets.
 There are some others who are often found on the Internet that are just plain mental cases.
 They generally are not false prophets and teachers; they have some brain defect.
 Since what these people write makes no biblical sense at all, those who believe what they say might have a greater spiritual problem.

 So why are my projections of the second coming of Jesus Christ any better than these other teachers who had set time projections?
 Because their projections have expired, my projections in this table have not.
 Knowing what they know now, I doubt if any of them would have any serious disagreement with my outer range for the second coming of Jesus.
-They may think Jesus will return a bit sooner but so what?
+They may think Jesus will return a bit sooner then me, but so what?
 He certainly might.
 I think things become clearer for all watchmen as we get closer to the arrival of the King.

 Could I be way off?
 Sure, but if you seriously look at the condition of the world today I seriously doubt that I am.
-The next one to four decades will bring the correlation of events that is necessary to fulfill Bible prophecy like no other time in history.
+The next one to three decades will bring the correlation of events that is necessary to fulfill Bible prophecy like no other time in history.
 You can say those same correlation's could take place in the distant future.
 I suppose they could, but I simply do not see the world surviving more than a few more decades without the return of Jesus for many reasons.
 Food for thought: If I am near right on any one of these projections I will be near right on them all.